-Mark Dwyer, Josephine Kitcher and Christopher Weaver, Directors of the Company, are employees of the Investment Manager and have waived their right to receive Directors' fees.
+Josephine Kitcher and Christopher Weaver, Directors of the Company, are employees of the Investment Manager and have waived their right to receive Directors' fees.
+Mark Dwyer, whom resigned as Director of the Company, effective 5 March 2024, and a former employee of the Investment Manager, also waived his right to receive a Director's fee.